 What people are yearning for is authenticity.
 They don’t want words, they want action – a lifestyle of genuine godliness that cannot be ignored.
 We say we know God, but all the world sees is a “form of godliness,” which is void of reality. . . .
 However, if the world could see a truly transformed life that mirrors the qualities of Christ’s life . . ., it would be attracted to our Savior through us.

 Hayden’s comments indicate that it is very important for Christians to live a lifestyle that other people will admire and respect, especially the type of lifestyle that demonstrates the characteristics mentioned in Galatians 5:22-23a: love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, and self-control.
 These characteristics are referred to as the fruit of the Holy Spirit.
-[Note: For explanations of the characteristics of the fruit of the Holy Spirit, click on the title of our article “Filling versus Indwelling by the Holy Spirit” and consult the Appendix that follows the Conclusions of that article.]
+[Note: For explanations of the characteristics of the fruit of the Holy Spirit, click on the title of our article “The Importance of the Fruit of the Spirit.”]

 Sadly, many people who regard themselves as Christians have a lifestyle that is similar to that of non-Christians, and they may not be concerned about their failure to live according to biblical teachings.
 Although God knows that even the most mature Christians will not be able to live a perfect (i.e., sinless) lifestyle, He wants every Christian to continually strive to live according to His will for them, which is revealed by both biblical teachings and the Holy Spirit who dwells within every genuine Christian.
 Christians who persevere in this regard will have a positive influence on other people, including both Christians and non-Christians.